-The influenced of population growth on vegetation cover in the study area can be considered as two effects, 146 one is the consuming destruction effect.
-Population growth is inevitably resulting in increasing demands for life 147 necessities.
-To meet these demands, large areas with good vegetation cover were being exploited for construction 148 of houses, roads, factories and shops, and the vegetation resources were plundered, resulting in a vegetation 149 cover decrease.
-Vegetation is an essential element for human development, and it can help improve the living 150 environment as well as providing productive materials and a source of energy for humans.
-With the population 151 growth, the demands for the ecological functions provided by vegetation in the study area have increase.
-Evidence 152 from this study shows that rapid population growth, in combination with other factors, contributes to increasing 153 154 vegetation exploitation.
-Growing populations mean increased demand for food, and a corresponding need to 155 convert forests to agricultural land.
-Land shortages in traditional farming areas result from the combination of 156 several factors among them a growing the long-term relationship between population growth and vegetation cover can be separated into two stages in the study area where there are frequent human activities and the influence of 157 climate change on vegetation cover changes.
-At the first stage, there is an inverse relationship between population 158 growth and vegetation cover.
-As the vegetation cover is relatively high and the public facilities are imperfect 159 at the early stage of population growth, the vegetation cover decreases fast with the population growth when 160 the consuming destruction effect is much stronger than the planting construction effect.
-While the second stage, there is an inverse relationship between population growth and vegetation cover.
-With the population continuing to expand beyond a certain limit, the consuming destruction effects surpass the planting construction effect, and
+The influenced of population growth on vegetation cover in the study area can be considered as two effects, one is the consuming destruction effect.
+Population growth is inevitably resulting in increasing demands for life necessities.
+To meet these demands, large areas with good vegetation cover were being exploited for construction of houses, roads, factories and shops, and the vegetation resources were plundered, resulting in a vegetation cover decrease.
+Vegetation is an essential element for human development, and it can help improve the living environment as well as providing productive materials and a source of energy for humans.
+With the population growth, the demands for the ecological functions provided by vegetation in the study area have increase.
+Evidence from this study shows that rapid population growth, in combination with other factors, contributes to increasing vegetation exploitation.
+Growing populations mean increased demand for food, and a corresponding need to convert forests to agricultural land.
+Land shortages in traditional farming areas result from the combination of several factors among them a growing number of people, a high population density, and the accumulation of previous population growth.